 - A relaxation in licensing laws to allow more breweries to sell beer direct to the consumer, giving them vital cashflow.

-- Cancel beer duty payments and fix the ‘time to pay’ system which erroneously took money from small independent brewers even though they had agreed a deferral with HMRC.
+- Defer beer duty payments and fix the ‘time to pay’ system which erroneously took money from small independent brewers even though many had agreed a deferral with HMRC.

 SIBA Actions & Updates

 14 May: Had insurance cover refused? complete our survey

 14 May: SIBA’s daily email – link

 11 May: Our latest email – link